P-p-H-d/mlib/README.md

 DICT\_DEF2 defines the dictionary 'name##\_t' and its associated methods as "static inline" functions.
 'name' shall be a C identifier that will be used to identify the container.
 Current implementation uses chained Hash-Table and as such, elements in the dictionary are **unordered**.
+Elements are not moved on insertion / delete of other elements (the iterator may become invalid, but the referenced element remains here).

 It shall be done once per type and per compilation unit.
-It also define the iterator type name##\_it\_t and its associated methods as "static inline" functions and the iterated object type name##\_itref\_t that is a pair of key\_type and value\_type.
+It also define the iterator type 'name##\_it\_t', its associated methods as "static inline" functions and the iterated object type 'name##\_itref\_t' (that is a pair of key\_type and value\_type).

-The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default methods are used.
+Both object oplists are expected to have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default methods are used.
 If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
-The created methods will use the operators to init, set and clear the contained object.

 The key\_oplist shall also define the additional operators (HASH and EQUAL).

 Example: